 What is best will depend on your circumstances, your attitude to risk, the transaction and what can be agreed with other parties involved – if anyone in the chain is going to insist on the inclusion of a clause, the whole chain will have to agree to it’s terms, however ultimately it has to be your choice as to whether you are willing to proceed.

 For instance, for a mortgage funded client in a chain, especially with a high value property, we would usually recommend option 2 to minimise risk.
 Whereas a seller of a stand alone sale of an empty property may well want option 3 because the risk is much lower.

 With lenders clamping down, lockdowns, local lockdowns, infection rates rising and track and trace resulting in more people being required to self isolate without notice, it’s as important as ever that we talk all clients through the options early, so you have plenty of time to think about it and we make sure we understand your circumstances.

-If you would like to receive a quote for us to act on your behalf, please click here.
+If you would like to receive a quote for us to act on your behalf, please visit our quote page.

 It’s also important to consider that although the full lockdown restrictions are currently in place, when these are lifted, we could go back into the three-tier system for England.
 This was originally introduced by the Prime Minister in October and split cities and regions into either medium, high or very high risk categories, with each level having its own associated lockdown rules.
 (Scotland, Northern Ireland and Wales have different rules in place to limit the spread).
 For any updates on lockdown restrictions or localised lockdowns, you can visit gov.co.uk.